 You only need to be careful with the farms’ harvest fee (0.03 ACS/0.06 ACSI), the vaults' withdrawal fee (0.5%), and the withdrawal fee on the ACS Vault & ACSI Vault (10%).

-The exchange fees are set to 0.04%, which is almost 10 times cheaper than the 0.3+% charged by all the other UniSwap and SushiSwap clones.
+The exchange fees are set to 0.01% in the Corepool and 0.06% in the other Metapools, which is 5-30 times cheaper than the 0.3+% charged by all the other UniSwap and SushiSwap clones.

 All this is possible thanks to Curve’s specialized algorithm tailored for trading of stablecoins and other pegged assets.